How to Pack Your Storage Unit

 If you’re paying for storage by the square foot, it is wasteful to not make the most of every inch.
 To maximize your space, start with a plan for arranging things.
 Bigger objects should go in first, and you can work around them when placing the smaller items.
 If you’re storing furniture, try to use surfaces and cavities to hold smaller items or boxes.
 For example, you could put a chest under the dining room table, while also stacking chairs or boxes on top of it.
 But making the most of your space doesn’t mean packing everything wall to wall.
 You should have space to move around, and anything you might want to grab should be accessible without having to risk injury or pull off an acrobatic feat.
 Organizing your space to accommodate a simple aisle down the middle should get the job done handily.

-Structural Integrity is Important
+Structural Integrity Is Important

 If a stack of boxes comes tumbling down, that could be disastrous for your belongings as well as potentially putting your safety or that of others at risk.
 Make sure to stack heavier boxes on the bottom so that they don’t crush anything underneath them and pack each box as full as.
 Half empty boxes can spell trouble for the integrity of your storage space.
 But packing meticulously doesn’t have to mean stacking heavy.
 All your boxes should be lightweight enough for you to comfortably lift and move.

-Make an Inventory
+Make An Inventory

 You should always make sure to label your boxes clearly when embarking on a move, but that tip is just as true when you’re putting aside items for storage.
 Labels should be detailed and easy-to-read.
 And the more you’re storing, the more meticulous your inventory should be.
 This could be as simple as labeling the category of contents in the box or as in-depth as numbering each box and itemizing the contents under each number in a separate document.
 Diligence will make your job easier when you need to come back for your belongings, but it can also serve as proof to your insurance company if your storage unit is damaged in a natural disaster.

-Minimize the Risk of Natural Threats
+Minimize The Risk Of Natural Threats

 The two primary risks when storing items for long periods of time are pests and mildew.
 Mildew can be avoided by keeping any wet items out of your unit and keeping the doors to any stored freezers or refrigerators cracked.
 Also consider placing moth balls and moisture absorbers in key locations.
 To prevent pests like silverfish, ants, and rodents from making a home in your unit, consider putting down mouse or rat traps and possibly creating a raised structure of pallets.